PewDiePie: 2017–2018: Media controversies and formatted shows

-In September, while Kjellberg was live-streaming gameplay of PUBG: Battlegrounds to his YouTube channel, he used the ethnic slur "nigger" towards another player in the game.
+In September, while Kjellberg was live-streaming gameplay of PlayerUnknown's Battlegrounds to his YouTube channel, he used the racial slur "nigger" towards another player in the game.
 The video clip of the incident quickly went viral despite Kjellberg deleting it, and garnered widespread criticism across the internet.
 Kjellberg later apologised for the incident in a short video uploaded to his YouTube channel.
 As a response to the incident, Campo Santo co-founder Sean Vanaman referred to Kjellberg as "worse than a closeted racist", announced that Campo Santo would file copyright strikes against Kjellberg's videos featuring the studio's game Firewatch, and encouraged other game developers to do the same.
 Amidst the controversy stirred up by the incident, it was brought to light that Kjellberg was following several prominent far-right and white supremacist figures on Twitter, such as Stefan Molyneux, Carl Benjamin and Lauren Southern.
-He would later deactivate his Twitter account and unfollow everyone he was previously following, stating "What I don’t like is the constant posturing that goes on there.
-People just can’t seem to help themselves from pointing out what is good and what is bad, or how others are bad and you are good."
+He later deactivated his Twitter account and unfollowed everyone he was previously following, stating "What I don't like is the constant posturing that goes on there.
+People just can't seem to help themselves from pointing out what is good and what is bad, or how others are bad and you are good."

 In 2018, Paul MacInnes of The Guardian wrote about Kjellberg's YouTube content; he noted that each week Kjellberg posted videos featuring one of three series formats, comparing this uploading pattern to television programming.
 The three series listed were You Laugh You Lose, which features Kjellberg watching humorous video clips while trying to not laugh; Last Week I Asked You (LWIAY), having begun as a parody and homage to Jack Douglass' Yesterday I Asked You (YIAY), where he challenges his audience to create content and reviews the output; and Meme Review, in which he reviews popular Internet memes.
-Furthermore, Kjellberg began a book club-styled series, with his own enjoyment with the series also being noted.
-Kjellberg also began Pew News, a satirical series where he presents and discusses recent news stories while in-character, often as fictional characters named after CNN hosts, such as Gloria Borger, Poppy Harlow, or Mary Katharine Ham and sometimes, an amalgamation of these names.
+Kjellberg began a book club-styled series, with his own enjoyment with the series also being noted.
+Kjellberg began Pew News, a satirical series where he presents and discusses recent news stories while in-character, often as fictional characters named after CNN hosts, such as Gloria Borger, Poppy Harlow, or Mary Katharine Ham and sometimes, an amalgamation of these names.
 Pew News parodies both mainstream news channels, such as CNN, and YouTube news channels, such as DramaAlert.
 Topics covered by Kjellberg on Pew News included culture war topics he previously avoided.